Building social connections

 Our neighbours are our closest source of social support and connection.

 The homes we live in play a significant role in encouraging and creating opportunities for positive neighbourly interactions.
-In particular, evidence shows that the design and location of common spaces in multi-unit housing—including common amenities, circulation spaces, and outdoor areas—can make a big difference in our connections with neighbours, and are closely connected to the social wellbeing of residents.
+The design and location of common spaces in multi-unit housing—including common amenities, circulation spaces, and outdoor areas—can make a big difference in our connections with neighbours, and are closely connected to the social wellbeing of residents.

 As governments across Canada push to build denser housing faster, it is critical that we design new homes to support community wellbeing, social connection, sustainability, and inclusion for everyone.